 PREBRIEFING BRIEFING DEBRIEFING

-This process is extensively described in section 2.2.
+This process is extensively desc cribed in section 2.2.
 The prebriefing includes:

-- Setting the ground rules - Establishing the fiction contract - Setting expectations and agree confidentiality - The VRS Duration will be 15-20 mins (approx.) - Indicate if the nurse educator can decide to end the VRS early. - Clarify roles
+• Setting the ground rules

+• Establishing the fiction co ntract

+Setting expectations and a agree confidentiality

+- The VRS Duration will be 15-20 mins (approx.) - Indicate if the nurse educator can decide to end the VRS early. - Clarify roles
-PREBRIEFING BRIEFING DEBRIEFING

-Just before the students enter the VR scenario, a briefing is carried out.
-Below is the brief script for VRS in module 2.
+PREBRIEFING BRIEFING DEBRIEFING Just before the students enter t VRS in module 2. he VR scenario, a briefing is carried out.
+Below is the brief script for